 ~How to Be a Heroine: Or, What I’ve Learned from Reading too Much by Samantha Ellis

 ~Better Than Before: Mastering the Habits of Our Everyday Lives by Gretchen Rubin

-So lately, and always it seems, my thoughts have been thinking of home libraries and how lovely ti would be to have the space and the shelves to have such a room in my home.
-As sort of a makeshift Decor Inspiration post. at the end of the post there are few images of beautiful interior images offering a variety of ways to decorate with books and inspire a room of reading and curiosity for life’s answers.
+So lately, and always it seems, my thoughts have been thinking of home libraries and how lovely it would be to have the space and the shelves to have such a room in my home.
+As sort of a makeshift Decor Inspiration post, at the end of the post there are few images of beautiful interior images offering a variety of ways to decorate with books and inspire a room of reading and curiosity for life’s answers.
 But before we get to those, what would your ideal home library include?
 A sofa or an Eames lounge chair?
 Dark or light walls?
 Side tables or tufted ottomans?
 A television or tech free?
 If we’re dreaming, below is my list of must-haves.
 Feel free to dream with me in the comments.